Rosuvastatin

 Yes, Rosuvastatin can cause dizziness.
 It is advised to avoid driving or operate any heavy machinery while taking Rosuvastatin.
 In case you feel dizzy or lightheaded, it is advised to rest for some time until you feel better.

-Before starting dose of Rosuvastatin tell your doctor if you have liver/kidney problems, under active thyroid (hypothyroidism), are pregnant or breastfeeding, diabetes, severe lung disease, blood in urine (haematuria) and protein in urine (proteinuria) or musculoskeletal disorder (like myopathy and rhabdomyolysis).
-You should avoid taking Rosuvastatin with immune system affecting medicine (cyclosporine) or anti HIV medicines (lopinavir, ritonavir, or atazanavir) as it might have serious effect.
+Before starting a dose of Rosuvastatin, tell your doctor if you have liver/kidney problems, an underactive thyroid (hypothyroidism), are pregnant or breastfeeding, have diabetes, severe lung disease, blood in your urine (haematuria), protein in your urine (proteinuria), or a musculoskeletal disorder (like myopathy and rhabdomyolysis).
+You should avoid taking Rosuvastatin with an immune system-affecting medicine (cyclosporine) or anti-HIV medicines (lopinavir, ritonavir, or atazanavir), as these might have serious effects.

 Usually, it is not safe to take Rosuvastatin with fusidic acid as it may lead to muscle weakness, tenderness or pain.
 Please consult your doctor before taking Rosuvastatin along with fusidic acid.